elifince1/istanbul-airbnb-analysis/reports/phase3_eda_hypothesis_tests.md

 - The analysis is observational and supports **associational**, not causal, conclusions.
 - The data represent a single Inside Airbnb snapshot, so the findings may change over time.
-- Some potentially useful variables have substantial missingness.
+- Some potentially useful variables still have substantial missingness even after dropping the sparsest columns, especially review-related variables for listings with little or no review history.
 - Calendar price information in this snapshot was not useful enough to contribute a strong new pricing feature.
 - The processed dataset intentionally excludes extreme price outliers above 100,000 TRY to keep the analysis interpretable.

+## Next Step

+The next milestone of the project will use this cleaned and analyzed dataset for machine learning models that predict listing price and compare interpretable baselines with stronger tree-based models.